veritywong/web-applications/html_challenges/02_using_erb_dynamic_page.md

-# HTML and ERB Responses
+# Using ERB to return dynamic HTML

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without proposed solutions.
 [Read more about how to use Makers
 Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_